-The NFL concussion protocol requires many measures before a player can take the field again.
+The NFL concussion protocol requires many measures before a player can take the field again, according to ESPN.
 It begins with rest and recovery, where the athlete must avoid all activities except stretching.
-We saw this with Steelers quarterback Mason Rudolph, who suffered a concussion against the Ravens in Week 5.
+We saw this with Steelers quarterback Mason Rudolph, who suffered a concussion against the Ravens in Week 5 of the 2019 season.
 Before he can play again, Rudolph must return to his baseline status determined in the preseason.

 When a player reaches the next phase, they can begin light aerobic exercises under the supervision of the team’s medical staff.
 When they’ve met this sufficiently, they will continue with cardiovascular workouts and start introducing strength training.

 As a player progresses, they can perform position-specific training, minus contact activities.
 Once the team physician clears the player to return to practices, the neurotrauma expert will also perform an evaluation.
 If they agree with the team doctor’s findings, the player can return to practice and games.

 What happens when a team fails to follow the concussion protocol?

 The NFL’s Head, Neck, and Spine committee have set hefty fines for teams that fail to follow the concussion protocol and protect players.
 In 2016, explains SB Nation, Seahawk quarterback Russell Wilson received a concussion evaluation but returned to the game almost immediately.
 He was asked to leave again for a thorough examination, which he passed.
 The Seahawks were investigated and fined $100,000 for how they handled the situation.